countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 # Creative Brief

-(This is a draft, and may change substantially)

 This document outlines our rationale for, and approach to visual design for the Countable brand.

-## Rationale
+## Purpose

 Visual design is a communication tool for meeting the right kinds of clients and subcontractors.

-### Goal
+### Scope

-To connect with people who will go the distance to make a big postive impact on the world.
+Establish visual standards to best connect us with people who will go the distance to make a big postive impact on the world.

 ### Offering

-We rapidly prototype custom software using web technology to understand domain problems more deeply and demonstrate value early on.
+  * We rapidly prototype custom software using web technology to understand domain problems more deeply and demonstrate value early on.
+  * We do our best to embody transparency and maximize value creation for everyone.
+If you share those values, we may be a good choice.

 ### Audience